Non-parametric estimators of scaled cash flows: Non-parametric estimation

-converges weakly to a centered tight Gaussian process. \end{theorem} \begin{proof} The solution to the integral equations~\eqref{eq:p2d_epsilon} may be expressed with the help of a Peano series, see Lemma~A.1 in~\cite{Bathke2024}, which is a Hadamard differentiable functional, see Proposition~3.4 in~\cite{GillVanDerLaanWellner1995}.
+\begin{proof}[Proof of Theorem~\ref{thm:as_nom_2d}] The solution to the integral equations~\eqref{eq:p2d_epsilon} may be expressed with the help of a Peano series, see Lemma~A.1 in~\cite{Bathke2024}, which is a Hadamard differentiable functional, see Proposition~3.4 in~\cite{GillVanDerLaanWellner1995}.
 Therefore, it suffices by the functional delta method to establish weak convergence of

 Let $\boldsymbol{t} \mapsto X_{\boldsymbol{j}}^{\texttt{c}}(\boldsymbol{t})$ and $\boldsymbol{t} \mapsto X_{\boldsymbol{j}\boldsymbol{k}}^{\texttt{c}}(\boldsymbol{t})$ be the limit processes of $\boldsymbol{t} \mapsto \sqrt{n}\big(\amsmathbb{I}_{\boldsymbol{j}}(\boldsymbol{t}) - p^{\texttt{c}}_{\boldsymbol{j}}(\boldsymbol{t})\big)$ and $\boldsymbol{t} \mapsto \sqrt{n}\big(\amsmathbb{N}_{\boldsymbol{j}\boldsymbol{k}}(t) - p^{\texttt{c}}_{\boldsymbol{j}\boldsymbol{k}}(\boldsymbol{t})\big)$, respectively.
 Now, similar to the one-dimensional case, confer with the proof of Theorem~\ref{thm:as_nom_1d}, one may show that $\boldsymbol{t} \mapsto \sqrt{n}\big(\mathbb{\Lambda}^\varepsilon_{\boldsymbol{j}\boldsymbol{k}}(\boldsymbol{t}) - \Lambda^\varepsilon_{\boldsymbol{j}\boldsymbol{k}}(\boldsymbol{t})\big)$ converges to the limit process